Skammi/Eclipse-arduinocdt-scripts-for-MacOS-and-Linux/README.md

 		Create the ssh keypair for the download user
 		Move the private key to the Mac.
 		Add the public key to the authorized_keys of the download user
-	2. Prepare the Mac
+	2. Prepare the Mac Linux
-		Make a node file with the hostname of the Intel Edison wifi. i.e. for hostname is foo
+		Make a node file with the hostname of the edison wifi. i.e. for hostname is foo
+		 MacOS
+		  > sudo mknod /dev/cu.wifi.foo c 3 2
+		 Linux
-		  sudo mknode /dev/cu.foo c 3 2
+		  > sudo mknod /dev/ttyACM0.wifi.foo c 3 2
-	3. Make a backup of the original file in:
+		NOTE1:	This have to be repeated after a reboot.
+		NOTE2:	On MacOS this must start with cu.
+			On Linux this must start with ttyACM
+			Otherwise it will not be offered in the Serial Port drop down menu
+	3. Place this script in:
 		  /Users/[YOURUSERNAME]/.arduinocdt/packages/Intel/tools/sketchUploader \
-		  /[VERSION]/clupload/cluploadEdison_osx.sh
-		to:
-		  /Users/[YOURUSERNAME]/.arduinocdt/packages/Intel/tools/sketchUploader \
-		  /[VERSION]/clupload/cluploadEdison_osx.sh.org
-	4. Copy this file to:
+		  /[VERSION]/clupload/
+	4. Edit:
-		  /Users/[YOURUSERNAME]/.arduinocdt/packages/Intel/tools/sketchUploader \
+		  /Users/[YOURUSERNAME]/.arduinocdt/packages/Intel/hardware/i686 \
-		  /[VERSION]/clupload/cluploadEdison_osx.sh
+		  /[VERSION]/platform.txt
+		Replace for:
+		 MacOS
+		  tools.izmirdl.cmd.path={runtime.tools.sketchUploader-1.6.2+1.0.path}/clupload/cluploadEdison_osx.sh
+		 Linux
+		  tools.izmirdl.cmd.path={runtime.tools.sketchUploader-1.6.2+1.0.path}/clupload/cluploadEdison_linux.sh
+		With:
+		  tools.izmirdl.cmd.path={runtime.tools.sketchUploader-1.6.2+1.0.path}/clupload/cluploadEdison
 	5.	(re)start Eclipse